dhthwy/r/README.md

 The fact you try to have your pimp manage me.
 Ew.
 Dirty fucking pig whore.

-'My pimp has to be dripping me, and I had to have 12 cocks before you.
+'My pimp has to be dripping from me, and I had to have 12 cocks before you.
 Rules are rules.'
 "